-37. Section 11.1 (a) of ST/AI/2010/4/Rev.1 governs travel related entitlements of staff members on TAs:
+43. Section 11 of ST/AI/2010/4/Rev.1 is reproduced below:

+Section 11

-Section 11 Travel-related entitlements
+Travel-related entitlements

-11.1 A staff member who holds a temporary appointment serving in posts subject to international recruitment as defined in staff rule 4.5 may be eligible, if not recruited at the duty station or from within commuting distance from the duty station, for the following travel-related entitlements in accordance with the applicable staff rules and the conditions specified in the present administrative instruction:

-(a) The daily subsistence allowance portion of the assignment grant in accordance with staff rule 7.14 (d);

-38. The effect of this section is that staff on temporary appointments are entitled to the assignment grant stipulated in staff rule 7.14(d).
-Staff rule 7.14(d) stipulates:
+- 11.1 A staff member who holds a temporary appointment serving in posts subject to international recruitment as defined in staff rule 4.5 may be eligible, if not recruited at the duty station or from within commuting distance from the duty station, for the following travel-related entitlements in accordance with the applicable staff rules and the conditions specified in the present administrative instruction: - (a) The daily subsistence allowance portion of the assignment grant in accordance with staff rule 7.14 (d); - (b) Travel expenses pursuant to staff rule 7.1 and excess baggage entitlement pursuant to staff rule 7.15, for the staff member only, as applicable; - (c) Unaccompanied shipment pursuant to staff rule 7.15 (h) (i) for the staff member only, as applicable.
+The relocation grant option shall be available. - 44.
+The effect of this new section is that since 2009 staff members on temporary appointments are entitled to the travel-related entitlements stipulated in staff rule 7.1 and 7.15:

-Rule 7.14
+Staff Rule 7.15